FurcyPin/bigquery-frame/AUTH.md

 _(If you have forked this repo and stored the credentials inside, be careful not to commit it accidentally, use `.gitignore`)_

 ### Step 3.
+Pass the json key to bigquery-frame

+There are two possible variants here:
+- Method 2.A: pass the path to the json file to bigquery-frame
+- Method 2.B: pass directly the content of the json file to bigquery-frame

+The first method is generally simpler to set up a local development environment, while the second method is generally easier for setting up automated CI pipelines.

-Pass the path to this file to bigquery-frame
+#### Method 2.A: pass the path to the json file to bigquery-frame

-#### Option A. Update bigquery-frame's configuration directly in your client code
+##### Option 2.A.1: Update bigquery-frame's configuration directly in your client code

 ```python
 import bigquery_frame